derichard/DataScienceTest/README.md

 Doing a change

-Ok, now I want to write this without coNflicts
+Ok, now I want to write this without conflicts

+blablabla